Complete Guide to Combined Master’s and PsyD Programs: 2026 Rankings & Requirements

 Joint PhD Programs Offering Combined Degrees

-While PhD programs focus more on research than clinical practice, several universities offer joint doctoral programs that combine psychology with other disciplines.
-These programs may appeal to students interested in academic or specialized research careers:
+PhD programs lean more heavily toward research than clinical practice, but a handful of universities offer joint doctoral programs pairing psychology with another discipline.
+These suit students eyeing academic or specialized research careers rather than primarily clinical ones:

 InstitutionProgram TypeDurationFocus Area